ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

 **************

-In addition to being the entry point for browsing the contents of a result file, the :class:`Solution <ansys.dpf.post.dpf_solution.DpfSolution>` object provides access to the results themselves.
-The results are contained in :class:`Result <ansys.dpf.post.result_object.Result>` objects, which can be returned from dedicated methods.
+In addition to being the entry point for browsing the contents of a result file, the :class:`Simulation <ansys.dpf.post.simulation.Simulation>` object provides access to the results themselves.
+You can query results using dedicated methods.

 Here is how you get the ``displacement`` result:

 .. code:: python

-	Instantiate the solution object
+	Instantiate the simulation object

 	>>> from ansys.dpf import post
 	>>> from ansys.dpf.post import examples
-	>>> solution = post.load_solution(examples.multishells_rst)
+	>>> simulation = post.load_simulation(examples.multishells_rst)

-	Instantiate the displacement result object
+	Extract the displacement data as a DataFrame object

-	>>> displacement = solution.displacement()
+	>>> displacement = simulation.displacement()
 	>>> # stress, elastic_strain (...) can also be called.

-	See the following list for the result objects that can be instantiated.
+	See the following list for the results that can be extracted.

-You can use *keyword arguments* to further specify other options, including the result type, scope, and time.
+You can use *keyword arguments* to further specify other options, including the components, scope, and time.
 For detailed examples, see :ref:`ref_result_keywords`.

-DPF-Post supports two types of result files:
+PyDPF-Post supports two types of result files:

 * Structural (RST)
-* Thermal/electric (RTH)
+* Thermal/electric (RTH) (with the legacy *load_solution()* method only)

-Once loaded into a :class:`Solution <ansys.dpf.post.dpf_solution.DpfSolution>`
-object, a result file offers a variety of :class:`Result <ansys.dpf.post.result_object.Result>` objects, depending on its type.

-You should request only ``Result`` objects that are available in a result file.
+You should only request results available in the result file.
-To determine which ``Result`` objects are available, see :ref:`user_guide_accessing_file_metadata`.
+To determine which results are available, see :ref:`user_guide_accessing_file_metadata`.

 Structural result files
 =======================

+This section details how to access structural results using the legacy ``Solution`` object.

 After loading a ``Solution`` object from a structural analysis result (RST) file, you can query these ``Result`` objects: